-• Clicking on the Dashboards link in the top navigation and selecting a dashboard from the dropdown menu.
+• Click the Dashboards link in the top navigation and select a dashboard from the dropdown menu.

-If currently viewing a dashboard, you can select the desired dashboard listed above.
+When viewing a dashboard, click another dashboard tab.
 If you are not viewing a dashboard at the time, you can click on the ThreatQ logo to load your default dashboard.